Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Experiment

 \subsection{Performance of \alg}

 Table~\ref{tab:main} shows that our method (\alg) consistently outperforms both the base models and other RLVR approaches across different model scales and evaluation benchmarks.
-For relatively weaker backbones such as Qwen2.5-7B-Instruct and LLaMA3.2-3B, \alg delivers the most significant improvements, raising the average scores by over 20 points compared to the raw models and further surpassing GRPO and DAPO by clear margins.
-The gains are particularly notable on challenging tasks like AIME25, where \alg achieves improvements of up to four points compared to the strongest baseline.
+For relatively weaker backbones such as Qwen2.5-7B-Instruct and LLaMA3.2-3B, \alg delivers the most significant improvements, raising the average scores by over 20 points compared to the raw models and further surpassing GRPO and DAPO by clear margins. \alg demonstrates strong effectiveness.
+Detailed analysis is provided in Appendix~\ref{sec:sta_ana}.

-For stronger backbones such as Qwen3-8B and Qwen3-14B, the room for improvement is smaller since the base performance is already high.
-Nevertheless, \alg still provides consistent and measurable gains across nearly all benchmarks, establishing new best results on average scores.
-Importantly, the method shows no signs of degradation and demonstrates robust generalization across tasks, making it effective not only for improving weaker models but also for further pushing the limits of state-of-the-art models.